What is a spring clean-up?

 A spring clean can be defined as whatever needs to be done to get the property ready (preventing disease and damage) and looking aesthetically pleasing for the summer months.

 These services might be included:

-- Remove leafs, twigs, branches and debris from the lawn.
+- Remove leaves, twigs, branches, and debris from the lawn.

-- Remove leafs, twigs, branches, debris and or fungi mulch from mulch beds.
+- Remove leaves, twigs, branches, debris, and or fungi mulch from mulch beds.

 - Prune and shape any non-flowering bushes and shrubbery.

 - Apply preen.